-A person is guilty of murder in the State of Connecticut when he or she:
+A person is guilty of murder in the state of Connecticut when they:

-- Intends to and succeeds in causing the death of another person.
+- Intend to and succeed in causing the death of another person.

-- Causes the suicide of another by force, coercion or deception.
+- Cause the suicide of another by force, coercion or deception.

 One way to refute a murder charge is by using an affirmative defense.
 One such affirmative defense is that the defendant committed the murder under extreme emotional disturbance.

 An extreme emotional disturbance happens when a reasonable explanation or excuse for the act(s) committed exists.

 “Reasonableness of the act” gets determined by taking the viewpoint of the defendant under the circumstances as the defendant believed them to exist.

 Things Of Note In Extreme Emotional Disturbance And Murder

 - Testimony about the disturbance can happen by the defendant, an ordinary person, or an expert (277 Conn.
 281).

 - Extreme emotional disturbance constitutes a subjective standard – that means it must get determined from the defendant’s point of view after considering the circumstances (60 Conn.
 App.
 820).

 - The defendant has to prove that he acted under an extreme emotional disturbance (223 Conn.
 273).